 In some situations, stress can make people more alert, more energized and feel more alive.
 But in other circumstances, stress is, well, stressful, and doesn’t seem to have any positive values or usefulness at all.

-The staff at Above and Beyond Home Health Care is also familiar with this classic dilemma and enjoys discussing stress with our clients, including different levels, what can trigger stress, how to manage it, and ways to lower it when the levels get too high and everything feels too crazy.
+The staff at Above and Beyond Home Health Care is also familiar with this classic dilemma and enjoys discussing stress with our patients, including different levels, what can trigger stress, how to manage it, and ways to lower it when the levels get too high and everything feels too crazy.

 Dealing with stress is certainly a challenge since this world is full of all sorts of physical, mental and emotional situations that certainly can be called stressful.